Cereneum/Cereneum/README.md

 https://drive.google.com/open?id=1GwHyy8TRWlelbmsRSQFAQWfV-A2Oz7GR

 Each Merkle Leaf is a Keccak256 hash of the public address and the amount from the UTXO files.
+The Merkle Tree was built in sorted order.
+Users can verify that the Merkle Root in the files matches the Merkle Roots in the contract.

 ## Acknowledgements